AnthonyChristidis/GSOC-2018---Performance-Analytics-Standard-Errors-/README.md

 ### *InfluenceFunctions* Package

 * Package Link: [*InfluenceFunctions*](https://github.com/AnthonyChristidis/InfluenceFunctions)

 * Package Details: This package was created entirely during the project.
 It computes the influence functions time series of various risk and performance measures.
-The computation is available both in *R* and *C++*, with pre-whitening and robust filtering of the time series available as well.
+The computation is available both in *R* and *C++*, with pre-whitening and robust filtering options of the time series available as well.
 Additional functions to plot the influence functions of risk and performance measures are also available.
 A plot method is also available (implementation is in **ggplot2**).

 ### *glmGammaNet* Package